Geography of North Macedonia: Topography

 North Macedonia is a landlocked country that is geographically clearly defined by a central valley formed by the Vardar river and framed along its borders by mountain ranges.
 The terrain is mostly rugged, located between the Šar Mountains and Osogovo, which frame the valley of the Vardar river.
 Three large lakes — Lake Ohrid, Lake Prespa and Dojran Lake — lie on the southern borders, bisected by the frontiers with Albania and Greece.
 Ohrid is considered to be one of the oldest lakes and biotopes in the world.
 The region is seismically active and has been the site of destructive earthquakes in the past, most recently in 1963 when Skopje was heavily damaged by a major earthquake, killing over 1,000.

 North Macedonia also has scenic mountains.
 They belong to two different mountain ranges: the first is the Šar Mountains that continues to the West Vardar/Pelagonia group of mountains (Baba Mountain, Nidže, Kozuf and Jakupica), also known as the Dinaric range.
 The second range is the Osogovo–Belasica mountain chain, also known as the Rhodope range.
 The mountains belonging to the Šar Mountains and the West Vardar/Pelagonia range are younger and higher than the older mountains that are part of the Osogovo-Belasica mountain group.
-The ten highest mountains in North Macedonia are:

 Hydrography

 In North Macedonia there are 1,100 large sources of water.
-The rivers flow into three different basins: the Aegean, the Adriatic and that Black Sea basin.
+The rivers flow into three different basins: the Aegean, the Adriatic and the Black Sea basin.